-KEITH BENSON'S PERSONAL MESSAGE
+KEITH BENSON PERSONAL MESSAGE to CHILDREN

-Keith BENSON Photo Courtesy: Thomas Edison State College not available for download |
+Photo Courtesy: Thomas Edison State College not available for download

 For me, education brings a balance into my life -- a sense of awareness, accomplishment, and happiness.
 Outside of music, history is the subject that I am passionate about.
 That is why I was involved with Standing in the Shadows of Motown - we were story tellers.
 We wanted to dig out their story, tell it and feel satisfied that we’ve righted an unintentional wrong.
 All the positive public reaction is just gravy.”